hello-robot/stretch_web_teleop/stretch-web-teleop-docs/docs/index.md

 #############################################
 ```

 URLs with IP addresses that start with `192` can be used if your are on the same WiFi network as the robot.
 URLs with IP addresses that start with `100` can be used if you are using tailscale to connect to the robot.
-Visit the appropiate URL in a web browser on your personal laptop or desktop to see the web interface.
+Visit the appropriate URL in a web browser on your personal laptop or desktop to see the web interface.
 Ensure your personal computer is connected to the same network as Stretch.
 You might see a warning that says "Your connection is not private".
 If you do, click `Advanced` and `Proceed`.

 Once you're done with the interface, close the browser and run: